What i learned from building two small businesses in my early 20's

 4. I learned how to teach myself quickly

-Every new challenge pushed me into another tool, platform, or skill: website builders, SEO tools, analytics dashboards, design software, marketing strategies, client systems, and more.
-I learned that I'm good at picking up new tools independently and using them confidently.
+Every new challenge pushed me into another tool, platform, or skill.
+Website building, SEO tools, analytics dashboards, design software, marketing strategies, client systems, and more.
+I learned that I’m good at picking up new tools independently and using them confidently.

 That ability is the foundation of every job I pursue today.